You are here:

 X rays and other imaging tests can help doctors see the organs affected by SLE.

 Diagnosing and treating lupus often require a team effort between the patient and several types of health care professionals.
-A person with lupus can go to his or her family doctor or internist, or can visit a rheumatologist.
-A rheumatologist is a doctor who specializes in rheumatic diseases (arthritis and other inflammatory disorders, often involving the immune system).
+Most people will see a rheumatologist for their lupus treatment.
+A rheumatologist is a doctor who specializes in rheumatic diseases (arthritis and and other inflammatory disorders, often involving the immune system).
 Clinical immunologists (doctors specializing in immune system disorders) may also treat people with lupus.
 As treatment progresses, other professionals often help.
 These may include nurses, psychologists, social workers, nephrologists (doctors who treat kidney disease), cardiologists (doctors specializing in the heart and blood vessels), hematologists (doctors specializing in blood disorders), endocrinologists (doctors specializing in problems related to the glands and hormones), dermatologists (doctors who treat skin disease), and neurologists (doctors specializing in disorders of the nervous system).
+It is also important for people with lupus to have a primary care doctor—usually a family physician or internist (internal medicine specialist)—who can coordinate care between their different health providers and treat other problems as they arise.

-NSAIDs: For people with joint or chest pain or fever, drugs that decrease inflammation, called nonsteroidal anti-inflammatory drugs (NSAIDs), are often used.
-Although some NSAIDs, such as ibuprofen and naproxen, are available over the counter, a doctor’s prescription is necessary for others.
+NSAIDs: For people with joint or chest pain or fever, drugs that decrease inflammation, called nonsteroidal anti-inflammatory drugs (NSAIDs), are often used.2 Although some NSAIDs, such as ibuprofen and naproxen, are available over the counter, a doctor’s prescription is necessary for others.
 NSAIDs may be used alone or in combination with other types of drugs to control pain, swelling, and fever.
 Even though some NSAIDs may be purchased without a prescription, it is important that they be taken under a doctor’s direction.
-Common side effects of NSAIDs can include stomach upset, heartburn, diarrhea, and fluid retention.
-Some people with lupus also develop liver, kidney, or even neurological complications, making it especially important to stay in close contact with the doctor while taking these medications.

-Corticosteroids: The mainstay of lupus treatment involves the use of corticosteroid hormones, such as prednisone (Deltasone), hydrocortisone, methylprednisolone (Medrol), and dexamethasone (Decadron, Hexadrol).
-Corticosteroids are related to cortisol, which is a natural anti-inflammatory hormone.
+Corticosteroids: Corticosteroids, such as prednisone, hydrocortisone, methylprednisolone, and dexamethasone, are related to cortisol, which is a natural anti-inflammatory hormone.
 They work by rapidly suppressing inflammation.
 Corticosteroids can be given by mouth, in creams applied to the skin, by injection, or by intravenous (IV) infusion (dripping the drug into the vein through a small tube).
-Because they are potent drugs, the doctor will seek the lowest dose with the greatest benefit.
-Short-term side effects of corticosteroids include swelling, increased appetite, and weight gain.
-These side effects generally stop when the drug is stopped.
-It is dangerous to stop taking corticosteroids suddenly, so it is very important that the doctor and patient work together in changing the corticosteroid dose.
-Sometimes doctors give very large amounts of corticosteroid by IV infusion over a brief period of time (days) (“bolus” or “pulse” therapy).
-With this treatment, the typical side effects are less likely and slow withdrawal is unnecessary.
+Because they are potent drugs, the doctor will seek the lowest dose required to achieve the desired benefit.

 Immunosuppressives: For some patients whose kidneys or central nervous systems are affected by lupus, a type of drug called an immunosuppressive may be used.
-Immunosuppressives, such as cyclophosphamide (Cytoxan) and mycophenolate mofetil (CellCept), restrain the overactive immune system by blocking the production of immune cells.
+Immunosuppressives, such as cyclophosphamide and mycophenolate mofetil, restrain the overactive immune system by blocking the production of immune cells.
 These drugs may be given by mouth or by IV infusion.
-Side effects may include nausea, vomiting, hair loss, bladder problems, decreased fertility, and increased risk of cancer and infection.
 The risk for side effects increases with the length of treatment.
-As with other treatments for lupus, there is a risk of relapse after the immunosuppressives have been stopped.

-BLyS-specific inhibitors: Belimumab (Benlysta), a B-lymphocyte stimulator (BLyS) protein inhibitor, was approved by the U.S. Food and Drug Administration (FDA) in March 2011 for patients with lupus who are receiving other standard therapies, including those listed above.
-Given by IV infusion, it may reduce the number of abnormal B cells thought to be a problem in lupus.
-The most common side effects include nausea, diarrhea, and fever.
-Patients may also experience reactions at the infusion site, for which antihistamines can be given in advance.
-Less commonly, serious infections may result.
+BLyS-specific inhibitors: Belimumab, a type of agent referred to as a B-lymphocyte stimulator (BLyS) protein inhibitor, was approved by the U.S. Food and Drug Administration (FDA) in March 2011 for patients with lupus who are receiving other standard therapies, including those listed above.
+Given by IV infusion, belimumab may reduce the number of abnormal B cells thought to be a problem in lupus.

-In studies conducted so far, African American patients and patients of African heritage did not appear to respond to belimumab.
-An additional study of this patient population will be conducted to further evaluate belimumab in this subgroup of lupus patients.
+In studies conducted so far, African American patients and patients of African heritage did not appear to respond significantly to belimumab.
+An additional study of this patient population is planned to evaluate belimumab further in this subgroup of lupus patients.
 However, this difference in response to a treatment may be another indicator of the various ways that the disease affects different patients.

 Working closely with the doctor helps ensure that treatments for lupus are as successful as possible.
 Because some treatments may cause harmful side effects, it is important to report any new symptoms to the doctor promptly.
 It is also important not to stop or change treatments without talking to the doctor first.
 In addition to medications for lupus itself, in many cases it may be necessary to take additional medications to treat problems related to lupus such as high cholesterol, high blood pressure, or infection.